 Over two floors.
 Three ground floor bedrooms: 1 x double with en suite shower room, 1 x twin, 1 x single.
 Open-plan living area with sitting area with scissor-beam ceiling, wood burning stove and a door with glazed side panels (the original hayloft opening) to sunny patio.
 Kitchen with granite worktops.
 Bathroom with bath, basin and WC.

 Electric panel heaters with wood burning stove.
 Microwave, fridge, freezer, washing machine, dishwasher, TV with DVD, WiFi, Phone, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for two cars.
 Enclosed garden.
-One well-behaved dog welcome, Sorry no smoking.
+One small well-behaved dog welcome, Sorry no smoking.
 Note: One small dog allowed only between September - May.
 Note: This property has a private water supply which is tested regularly.

 Widecombe is tucked away in a Dartmoor valley with the spectacular moorland and tors rising up on all sides, making it a perfect location for walkers, mountain bikers, riders or those that love dramatic landscapes.